Devices

 ComputableDAGs.kernelFunction

-For a GPU type, a DAG, and a problem instance, return an Expr containing a function of signature compute_<id>(input::<GPU>Vector, output::<GPU>Vector, n::Int64), which will return the result of the DAG computation of the input on the given output vector, intended for computation on GPUs.
-Currently, CUDAGPU and ROCmGPU are available if their respective package extensions are loaded.
+For a DAG, and a problem instance, return a KernelAbstractions kernel of signature kernel(input::AbstractVector, output::AbstractVector; ndranges::Int64), which will return the result of the DAG computation of the input on the given output vector on each index (like a broadcast).
+This function is only available as an extension when KernelAbstractions is loaded.

-A simple example call for a CUDA kernel might look like the following:
+A simple example call for a kernel generated from this might look like the following:

 Note